ethq/flight-ai/README.md

 # flight-ai
- Making AI to fly a plane to target position and orientation.
+This project implements basic reinforcement learning to make a plane fly in a straight line.

+GameAgent can be run to play against one of the trained models, which you can pick from the NetAgentModels folder.

+Requires numpy/matplotlib/pygame/tensorflow.